 Getting the Most Out of Parent-Teacher Conferences

 Parent-teacher conferences usually occur during the end of the first quarter of the year.
-While the school year is far from over at this point, parents may have more specific questions or concerns than they would at back to school night.
+While the school year is far from over at this point, families may have more specific questions or concerns than they would at back to school night.
 For this reason, parent-teacher conferences that are as accessible as possible are essential for family engagement.

 If possible, offer a flexible schedule for meeting times.
-Some parents may work long hours or have limited transportation options.
+Some families may work long hours or have limited transportation options.
 In these cases, getting to school at a specific time may be difficult.
-Work with parents to schedule a meeting time that works for them so they know you’re interested in talking with them.
+Work with families to schedule a meeting time that works for them so they know you’re interested in talking with them.
 If they can’t physically make it to school, consider offering alternatives like video or phone meetings.

 A few questions you could ask at parent-teacher conferences to support families include: